-Mechanistic structures are similar to bureaucracies, as they are highly formalized and centralized.
-Communication tends to follow formal channels, and employees are given specific job descriptions delineating their roles and responsibilities.
-Mechanistic organizations are often rigid and resist change, making them unsuitable for being innovative and taking quick action.
+Mechanistic structures are those that resemble a bureaucracy.
+These structures are highly formalized and centralized.
+Communication tends to follow formal channels and employees are given specific job descriptions delineating their roles and responsibilities.
+Mechanistic organizations are often rigid and resist change, making them unsuitable for innovativeness and taking quick action.
 These forms have the downside of inhibiting entrepreneurial action and discouraging the use of individual initiative on the part of employees.
-Not only do mechanistic structures have disadvantages for innovativeness, they also limit individual autonomy and self-determination, which will likely lead to lower levels of intrinsic motivation on the job.Burns, T., & Stalker, M. G. (1961).
-The management of innovation.
+Not only do mechanistic structures have disadvantages for innovativeness, but they also limit individual autonomy and self-determination, which will likely lead to lower levels of intrinsic motivation on the job.Burns, T., & Stalker, M. G. (1961).
+The Management of innovation.
 London: Tavistock; Covin, J. G., & Slevin, D. P. (1988).
 The influence of organizational structure.
-Journal of Management Studies, 25, 217-234; Schollhammer, H. (1982).
+Journal of Management Studies.
+25, 217-234; Schollhammer, H. (1982).
 Internal corporate entrepreneurship.
-Englewood, NJ: Prentice Hall; Sherman, J. D., & Smith, H. L. (1984).
+Englewood Cliffs, NJ: Prentice-Hall; Sherman, J. D., & Smith, H. L. (1984).
 The influence of organizational structure on intrinsic versus extrinsic motivation.
 Academy of Management Journal, 27, 877-885; Slevin, D. P., & Covin, J. G. (1990).
 Juggling entrepreneurial style and organizational structure-how to get your act together.
 Sloan Management Review, 31(2), 43-53.

-Despite these downsides, mechanistic structures have advantages when the environment is more stable.
+Despite these downsides, however, mechanistic structures have advantages when the environment is more stable.
 The main advantage of a mechanistic structure is its efficiency.
 Therefore, in organizations that are trying to maximize efficiency and minimize costs, mechanistic structures provide advantages.
-For example, McDonald's Corporation has a famously bureaucratic structure in which employee jobs are highly formalized, with clear lines of communication and very specific job descriptions.
-This structure is an advantage for them, because it allows McDonald's to produce a uniform product around the world at minimum cost.
-Moreover, mechanistic structures tend to be advantageous for new ventures.
+For example, McDonald's has a famously bureaucratic structure where employee jobs are highly formalized, with clear lines of communication and specific job descriptions.
+This structure is an advantage for them because it allows McDonald's to produce a uniform product around the world at minimum cost.
+Mechanistic structures can also be advantageous when a company is new.
 New businesses often suffer from a lack of structure, role ambiguity, and uncertainty.
 The presence of a mechanistic structure has been shown to be related to firm performance in new ventures.
 Sine, W. D., Mitsuhashi, H., & Kirsch, D. A. (2006).
 Revisiting Burns and Stalker: Formal structure and new venture performance in emerging economic sectors.
 Academy of Management Journal, 49, 121-132.